varun-1008/mediblock_smart_contract/README.md

 1. To run local node, run this in terminal 1
-  - `yarn hardhat node --network localhost`
+  - `yarn hardhat node`
 2. To deploy the smart contract, run this in terminal 2
-  - `yarn hardhat run scripts/deploys.js`
+  - `yarn hardhat run scripts/deploys.js --network localhost`